 The first thing you need to consider when thinking about being active online is how your products or services can be sold.
 It might not seem easy at the beginning.
 Let’s talk through a few examples to give you an idea.

 If you run a language school or rent rooms for classes, hire a few language teachers.
 Now, there is too much risk related to meeting in large groups.
 The classes are empty and people are not eager to go to classrooms.
 In order to keep the school open, they switched to online streaming and video lessons.
 It can be done in multiple ways.
-For example, one-on-one video lessons, where the teacher and the pupil see each other, talk and present learning materials or group online lessons using streaming tools (like free Google Hangouts or Zoom).
+For example, one-on-one video lessons, where the teacher and the pupil see each other, talk and present learning materials or group online lessons using streaming tools (like free Google Meet or Zoom).
+Collaboration platforms like Nifty and Teams can also help provide some mainstream communication options to communicate well internally.

 You can connect with multiple people at the same time and teach them using video and sound transmission.
 There are even more options that might surprise you.
 For instance, our customer, The Daily Steps is creating video lessons and regularly sends them to their customers using email.
 Users receive the new material regularly, get homework and consult with the teacher when needed.
 For many language schools, this might be a completely new way of monetizing their knowledge and experience.
 Ready-made video lessons can later be sold on many platforms, such as Udemy, etc. for additional revenue.